juliushaertl/nextcloud-docker-dev/README.md

 You can also do this after the initial bootstrap.
 In this case it will clone the apps but not update the `.env` file.
-If you want your apps to be installed in the nextcloud instance by default add them to the NEXTCLOUD_AUTOINSTALL_APPS variable in `.env`.
+If you want your apps to be installed in the Nextcloud instance by default add them to the `NEXTCLOUD_AUTOINSTALL_APPS` variable in `.env`.

 ## Complex setup